1935 Calgary municipal election

 The 1935 Calgary municipal election was held on November 20, 1935, to elect a Mayor and six Aldermen to sit on Calgary City Council.
 Along with positions on Calgary City Council, three trustees for the Public School Board, and three trustees for the Separate School Board were elected.
 Nominations closed on November 4, 1935.

-Calgary City Council governed under "Initiative, Referendum and Recall" which is composed of a Mayor, Commissioner and twelve Aldermen all elected to staggered two year terms.
+Calgary City Council was composed of a Mayor, Commissioner and twelve Aldermen, each elected to staggered two year terms.
+Initiative, Referendum, Recall, and proportional representation were in practice at this time.

 Mayor Andrew Davison and six Aldermen: Douglas Cunnington, Frank Roy Freeze, William Ayer Lincoln, Robert Henry Parkyn, and Aylmer John Eggert Liesemer elected in 1934 continued in their positions.

+Electoral system

+The election used instant-runoff voting for the election of the mayor.

+The election used Single Transferable Voting/Proportional Representation (STV/PR) to elect the six city councillors in a city-wide district.

+The term for elected members was two years.

 Background

-The election was held under the Single Transferable Voting/Proportional Representation (STV/PR) with the term for candidates being two years.

 W. R. Herbert contested the Mayor's seat for the Social Credit Party, which successfully swept the Legislative Assembly months earlier in the 1935 Alberta general election.
 Social Credit Premier William Aberhart had previously stated that he did not favour the Social Credit party entering municipal politics.
 During the campaign it came to light that Herbert's business "Herbert Pain and Varnish Co., Ltd." was in three years in arrears for business tax and water service, however, Herbert was not disqualified.

 Alderman Fred J. White resigned halfway through his two-year term to content the Mayor's seat.